telerik/blazor-docs/knowledge-base/wizard-skip-step.md

 1. Set `args.IsCancelled` to `true` to cancel navigation to the next step.
 1. Set the Wizard `Value` to the desired step.

+Note that Wizard step indexes are zero-based for the developer and 1-based for the end user.

 >caption Skip a Wizard Step Based on Business Logic

 ````CSHTML